 The Future of Cochlear Implant MRI Compatibility

-What is it about the SYNCHRONY that makes it the only cochlear implant approved for 3.0 Tesla MRI without surgical removal of the magnet?
+What is it about our SYNCHRONY series implants that makes them suitable for 3.0 Tesla MRI without surgical removal of the magnet?

 It’s all in the magnet.